 The Discovery Service is available for querying on each node of the cluster, listening on port 8001.
 To employ it, your application utilizes a Redis Sentinel enabled client library to connect to the Discovery Service and request the endpoint for the given database.
 The Discovery Service replies with the database's endpoint for that database.
 In case of a node failure, the Discovery Service is updated by the cluster manager with the new endpoint and clients unable to connect to the database endpoint due to the failover, can re-query the discovery service for the new endpoint for the database.

 The Discovery Service can return either the internal or external endpoint for a database.
-If you query the discovery service for the endpoint of a database named "db1", the Discovery Service will return the external endpoint information by default.
+If you query the discovery service for the endpoint of a database named "db1", the Discovery Service returns the external endpoint information by default.
 If only an internal endpoint exists with no external endpoint the default behavior is to return the internal endpoint.
 The "\@internal" is added to the end of the database name to explicitly ask for the internal endpoint. to query the internal endpoint explicitly with database name "db1", you can pass in the database name as "db1\@internal".

 If you'd like to examine the metadata returned from Redis Enterprise Software Discovery Service you can connect to port 8001 with redis-cli utility and execute "SENTINEL masters".
 Following is a sample output from one of the nodes of a Redis Enterprise Software cluster: